Silk industry in the Indian subcontinent: Origin

 Traders introduced this Chinese silk cloth to India, mainly from Samarkand and Bukhara and it gained immense popularity among the royalty and the aristocracy.
 King and nobles bought the woven fabric by the yard, wearing it as a gown or using it as a wrap or shawl.
 Jamawar weaving centres in India developed in the holy cities and the trade centres.
 The most well known jamawar weaving centres were in Assam, Gujrat, Malwa and South India.

 Due to its rich and fine raw materials, the rich and powerful merchants used jamawar and noblemen of the time, who could not only afford it but could even commission the weavers to make the fabric for them, as in the case of the Mughals.
 Emperor Akbar was one of its greatest patrons.
 He brought many weavers from East Turkestan to Kashmir.

 One of the main reasons for the diversity in the designs of the jamawar cloth was the migratory nature of its weavers.
 Ideas from almost all parts of the world influenced these designs.

 The Indian motifs were greatly influenced by nature like the sun, moon, stars, rivers, trees, flowers, birds etc. The figural and geometrical motifs such as trees, lotus flower, bulls, horses, lions, elephants, peacocks, swans, eagles, the sun, stars, diagonal or zigzag lines, squares, round shapes, etc. can be traced through the entire history of jamawar and are still being used but in a rather different form in terms of intricacy and compositions, thus creating new patterns.

-Indian weaver predominantly used a wide variety of classical motifs such as the swan (hamsa), the lotus (kamala), the tree of life (kulpa, vriksha), the vase of plenty (purna, kumbha), the elephant (hathi), the lion (simha), flowing floral creepers (lata patra), peacocks (mayur) and many more.
+Indian weavers predominantly used a wide variety of classical motifs such as the swan (hamsa), the lotus (kamala), the tree of life (kulpa, vriksha), the vase of plenty (purna, kumbha), the elephant (hathi), the lion (simha), flowing floral creepers (lata patra), peacocks (mayur) and many more.
 Legendary creatures such as winged lions, centaurs, griffins, decorative of ferocious animals, animals formally in profile or with turned heads, animals with human figures in combat or represented in roundels were also commonly used motifs.
 These motifs have remained in existence for more than two thousand years.
 However, new patterns have consistently been introduced; sometimes some of these are even an amalgamation of the existing patterns.
 Such attempts at evolving new designs were particularly noticeable from the 10th century onwards, when patterns were altered to meet the specific demands of the Muslim rulers.